Celebrating Over 40 Years of Ministry in the Wilderness

 In an age of extreme sports there is a growing tendency to have a "been there, done that" attitude.
 But does extreme learning accompany the experience?
 La Vida provides participants with more than just extreme experiences.

 Our mission is to provide a supportive experiential environment that encourages participants to explore the meaning of their relationship with Jesus Christ and foster a deeper personal commitment to Him.
 We do this by providing youth and their leaders with challenging, small-group, wilderness adventures, facilitated by trained and qualified staff, all through which God's Word can be heard, experienced, and integrated into daily life.
+For 44 years, God has used the power of the wilderness and the La Vida experience to help young people unplug from technology long enough to be transformed by the love and grace of Christ as they learn to "hold fast" to Him.

 |Training Phase: Training begins with group initiatives/team-building games and ropes course.
 Lessons include: minimum-impact (Leave No Trace) camping skills, rock climbing, rappelling and backpacking, canoeing, or kayaking.
 Participants are trained with the skills that will allow them to become more self-sufficient later in the trip.|